HoloArchivists/fc2-live-dl/README.md

 - Save comment/chat logs
 - Authenticate with cookies (Netscape format, same one used with youtube-dl)
 - Remux recordings to .mp4/.m4a after it's done
+- Continuously monitor multiple streams in parallel and automatically start downloading when any of them goes online

 ## Usage